dungscout96/prompt-experiment/README.md

 - **Experiment Naming**: Organize experiments with custom names
 - **Auto-Save**: All experiments are automatically saved to the filesystem
 - **HED Validation**: Automatic validation of generated annotations with issue counting and quality metrics
+- **LLM Quality Grading**: Automatic quality assessment of annotations using llama3.2 on a scale of 0-10

 ## Getting Started